Keeping Connected for RV Remote Work

 Some remote work situations require a lot of bandwidth, but more importantly, a consistent and reliable connection.
 It's not uncommon to see a requirement for remote work employees and contractors to have a 'wired' connection.
 This is particularly common for customer service positions or positions that use a VOIP phone connection.

-There are ways to convert a cellular data connection (a popular way for nomads to be online) to an ethernet connection - but before pursuing that path, make sure you thoroughly understand the requirement your particular employer has.
+There are ways to convert a wireless data connection to an ethernet connection - but before pursuing that path, make sure you thoroughly understand the requirement your particular employer has.

 And do realize that providing a consistent and reliable internet connection while living a mobile lifestyle can be challenging.
 You may have to make compromises in your travels to meet this need.